rj00a/evenio/tutorial/ch02_event_mutation.md

 ```

 This can be useful in a number of different scenarios.
-Consider a `TakeDamage` event used to signal an entity taking damage:
+Consider a `TakeDamage` event used to signal an entity taking damage in a game.
 With event consumption, we can take ownership of the event before it has a chance to propagate, effectively creating an "invincibility" effect.